Duct Weight Calculator

 What is the rule of thumb for duct sizing?
 A common rule of thumb for residential HVAC duct sizing is to provide 1 CFM (cubic foot per minute) of airflow for every square foot of conditioned floor space.
 However, it’s important to perform a detailed duct sizing calculation for accurate results.

-See also Granite Boulder Weight Calculator
+See also Women's Ideal Weight by Age and Height Calculator

 How do you calculate duct volume?
 To calculate the volume of a duct, you can use the formula for the volume of a rectangular duct: